akhilsaini/aws-csa-2017/README.md

 OLTP systems.

-### Backups
+### Backups : 2 types of Backup

-  - Automated Backups – Automated backups allow you to recover your database to any point in time within a "retention period".
+  - **Automated Backups** – Automated backups allow you to recover your database to any point in time within a "retention period".
 The retention period can be between **1** and **35** days.
 Automated backup will take a full daily snapshot and will also store the transaction logs throughout the day.
 When you do a recovery, AWS will first choose the most recent daily backup, and then apply the transaction logs relevant to that day.
 This allows you to do a point in time recovery down to a second, within the retention period. i.e.Full daily snapshot & will also store transaction logs within set retention period of **1** to **35** days.
     - Automated backups are enabled by default.
     - The backup data is stored in S3 and you get a free space equal to the size of your database.
 So if you have an RDS instance of 10GB, you'll get 10GB worth of storage on S3.
     - Backups are within a defined window.
     - During the backup window, storage I/O may be suspended while your data is being backed up and you may experience elevated latency.
     - Enabled by default.
 Stored in S3.
 Free backup storage in S3 upto the RDS Instance size.
     - You can define backup window.
 Choose wisely.
     - Backups are deleted when the RDS Instance is deleted.

-### Snapshots
+  - **Snapshots**
     - Done manually.
 They are stored even after you delete the instance.
     - You can copy snapshots across regions.
     - You can publish the snapshot to make it publically available.
     - Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point.
     - You can check the instance size to restore.
     - You cannot restore to existing instance

 ### Encryption